phphleb/maskolog/readme.md

        ->throwMaskedException($exception);
 ```

-### Masking data according to the project configuration
+### Masking Data According to the Project Configuration

 For masking according to the values from the transferred list, a separate masking processor has been created, which is best assigned globally in the factory:

 ```php